1-rafael-1/pi-pico-alarmclock/README.md

 ![Alarm Clock Circuit Power Bypassing Pico](wiring/circuit.png)

+A few things to note here:

++ The buttons are debounced in code, so they have no debouncing circuits.
++ The mp3-module does not normally require a switchable power supply.
+In my case here I struggled with the DFPlayer I bought, it just would not work anymore after a certain time of idling.
+The same problem could be replicated by sending it into standby.
+Not all drivers I found even have the wake-up command implemented and even the ones I tested with never seemed to wake the device up again.
+At the same time the mp3-module is the most unused one in this entire application, but draws 20mA regardless of whether it does anything or not.
+So: I decided to power it up and down as needed.
+To achieve this I used an n-channel-MOSFET.
+The gate is connected to a GPIO and source to drain sit between the power and the device.
+That way I can pull the GPIO high to allow the mp3-module to be powered and pull it back low as soon as I do not need it any more.
+Solves my standby issue and enhances battery life.
++ The power circuit is strongly inspired by the Raspberry Pi Pico documentation.
+I use one p-channel-MOSFET to cut power from the battery supply, as long as VBUS is powered externally.
+This is achieved by running a wire from VBUS to the MOSFET gate (VBUS is directly connected to the Micro-USB of the Pico).
+The second p-channel-MOSFET is used in the same fashion to cut power from the battery to the NeoPixel, as long as VBUS is powered.
++ The NeoPixel needs 5V and so is either supplied from VBUS or from the battery via the step-up-converter.
+The wire from VBUS to the step-up-converter has a Schottky-diode to prevent power from backfeeding into VBUS when powered from the battery.

 ### Enclosure and Assembly

 See [enclosure](/enclosure/README.md) for information on hoe to print and assemble.